zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

 1. From the OCI console menu, click **Oracle Database** and then select **Autonomous Data Warehouse** under Autonomous Database section.
 ![](./images/oci-menu-adw.png " ")

 2. The console shows the Autonomous Data Warehouse databases that exist.
-Make sure that you are in the compartment that we have created for our data integration resources (`DI-compartment`). **Click on your ADW**, the one you created in Lab 0 (`ADW Workshop`).
+Make sure that you are in the compartment for the data integration resources (`DI-compartment`). **Click on your ADW**, the one you created in Lab 0 (`ADW Workshop`).
 ![](./images/select-adw.png " ")

 3. On your Autonomous Database Details, click **Open Database Actions** under Database Actions section.